thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 See the [arithmetic operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) on the Mozilla Developer Network for more information.

-### Number methods
+### The Number global object

-To convert a string to a number, use the following parsing methods.
+Using the following methods in the `Number` global object, you can convert a string to a number.

 ```javascript
 Number.parseInt('42');        // 42